sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 | 1.3.6.1.2.1.47.1.1.1.1.2.index | entPhysicalDescr | Show interfaces alias | DOM RX Power Sensor for DOM RX Power Sensor for Ethernet29/1 |

-More detailed information about new table and new OIDs are described in [Sensor and Transceiver Info Monitoring Requirement](https://github.com/Azure/SONiC/blob/master/doc/OIDsforSensorandTransciver.MD#transceiver-requirements-entity-mib).
+More detailed information about new table and new OIDs are described in [Sensor and Transceiver Info Monitoring Requirement](https://github.com/Azure/SONiC/blob/gh-pages/doc/OIDsforSensorandTransciver.MD#transceiver-requirements-entity-mib).

-### 2.2 New connection to STATE_DB ###

-To get the transceiver and dom sensor status, SNMP agent need to connect to STATE\_DB and fetch information from TRNASCEIVER_TABLE which will be updated by Xcvrd when this is status change.

-## 3. Open Questions ##

-1. DOM sensor polling period may need to be adjusted after collecting enough data on various platform.